 The required DBA Core courses (300 M1 and M2 levels, 3 units each) consist of 54 credit hours: 51 credits courses and a 3 credits seminar devoted to Higher Education, which will require students’ preparation of individual oral presentation as teaching practice.

-DBA Concentration courses (400 level, 4 units each) consist of lecture and a faculty-supervised practicum component.
+DBA Concentration courses (400 M2R level, 4 units each) consist of 24 credit hours of lecture and a faculty-supervised practicum components.
 The lecture component consists of 45 hours of a lecture contact and is classroom-based.
-The practicum component is based on an instructor-approved independent study project that should be research-based, and consists of 45 hours of out-of-classroom work (in some cases the courses can be offered as 30 lecture and 90 research hours’ format).
+The practicum component is based on an instructor-approved independent study project that should be research-based and consists of 45 hours of out-of-classroom work (in some cases the courses can be offered as 30 lecture and 90 research hours’ format).
 Student study projects must be submitted to and approved by the course instructor at the beginning of the course, and, under normal circumstances, be completed by the end of the current semester.
 Supervision of the study project by the instructor will include continuous monitoring of the student’s progress in terms of their study project’s stated objectives, evaluation of the student’s final written project report, and its oral presentation.
 This will give students consulting experience.
-Graduate Internship and Report (BA 492 and BA 494) courses are focused on a student internship (3 units equal at least 135 hours of work) in the field of study and a written analytical report covering the student’s internship experience (1 unit), with total supervised work of at least 180 hours.
+Graduate Internship and Report (BA 491, 492 and BA 494) courses are focused on a student internship (3 units equal at least 135 hours of work) in the field of study and a written analytical report covering the student’s internship experience (1 unit), with total supervised work of at least 180 hours.
 The course is finalized by an oral presentation in front of a DBA committee member and the faculty advisor.